Sdey702/Student_help_Django_Project/README.md

 # demo :
 ### This Link valid for 22 september 2021
-Here Recommendation not work because we use free hosting [pythonanywhere] I solve this problem very soon "\n" LINK :http://sdey.pythonanywhere.com/
+Here Recommendation not work because we use free hosting [pythonanywhere] I solve this problem very soon <br>
+LINK :http://sdey.pythonanywhere.com/

 ### For video of demonstration click now.